 Alice, a recently divorced mother of a 20 something Diana, is looking to restart her career and her life – except that she is 44 years old and job market isn’t looking for someone of that age group.
 She starts her New Year in a dull note with her friend Maggie, who stumbles on a brilliant plan – passing Alice as a younger woman.
 With a few wardrobe changes and hair coloring – voila, Alice seemingly becomes a new younger persona.

 A new life awaited her – job at marketing in a publishing house, a new boyfriend (a much younger and fun game developer) Josh, new friend (Lindsay at the publishing house) and a new place to live (Maggie’s apartment).
-With her daughter who took Alice for granted living at Africa, she goes deep diving into her new life.
+With her daughter who took Alice for granted, moving to Africa, she goes deep diving into her new life.
 She reports to Terri, a single mother of three and a tough boss, who despises stay at home moms.
 Lindsay assumes Alice to be of her age, late twenties, helps her to handle Teri as well as keep her afloat socially.

 Do her secrets get outted?
 How does her daughter take her mom to dating younger guy and much worse pretending to be as young as her?
 What happens to her relationship with Josh?
-Reader Younger to know more.
+Reader Younger by Pamela Redmond Satran to know more.

-I had seen the season 1 of the TV show of the same name and hence I picked the book.
+I picked the book after watching the season 1 of the TV show of the same name.
 I kept visualizing the actors while I read it.
-Though there are few minor differences between the show and the book, I somehow liked the show better (maybe the first time am saying this).
+Though there are few minor differences between the show and the book, I somehow liked the show better.

-You should definitely pick Younger up if you are looking for an easy read for your book club.
+You should definitely pick Younger by Pamela Redmond Satran up if you are looking for an easy read for your book club.
 Perfect for a beach read on breezy summer days.